Hodge theory of Kloosterman connections: L -functions

-Let $S$ be the singular locus of $\KM$ in characteristic zero consisting of the $\binom{k}{k/2}$ ordinary quadratic points.
-Let $\KM'$ be the strict transform of $\KM$ inside the blowup of $\Gm^k$ at $S$.
-The preimage of $S$ in $\KM'$ is a disjoint union $T$ of quadrics.
-We have the commutative diagram
+Let $S$ be the singular locus of $\KM$ in characteristic zero, which consists of $\binom{k}{k/2}$ ordinary quadratic points, and let $\KM'$ be the strict transform of $\KM$ inside the blow-up of $\Gm^k$ at $S$.
+The preimage of $S$ in $\KM'$ is a disjoint union of quadrics that we denote by $T$.
+Consider the commutative diagram